kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 ### Nested tables
 ![table-in-table](assets/table-in-table.png)
-Showing more detailed info of every row.
+You can show more detailed info on every row with nested tables.
 <details>
   <summary>Show code</summary>